HQarroum/Fsm/README.md

 ## Example

-We will as an example of a real life problem modelize how an elevator actually work.
+In this example, we will as an example of a real life problem modelize how an elevator actually work.
 We will implement the bare minimum functions provided by an elevator using our state machine.

 For the sake of simplicity, our `Elevator` implementation will be really dummy, meaning that smart behaviours such as ordering of the levels given their location along the elevator path will not be implemented.